Headlines everywhere proclaim “Diets Don’t Work.” Yet dieting is all many of us know.

-From women’s magazines to our doctor’s office, we’re told how to restrict what we eat, trick our bodies, and deprive ourselves in pursuit of a thin ideal.
-Whether it’s for looks, health, or sports we must maintain control.
-We’re urged to keep dieting and depriving ourselves.
+From women’s magazines to our doctor’s office, we’re told how to restrict what we eat, trick our bodies, and deprive ourselves.
+Whether it’s for appearance, health, or sports, we’re advised to keep dieting.

 No wonder we start to feel guilt and shame about eating, which leads to eating in private.
-No wonder our attempts at restriction backfire into overeating and binging, ending with us gaining back everything we lose the minute we let up on the strict deprivation.
-Eventually we wear out from controlling our urges . . . and that’s when we realize dieting isn’t working.
+No wonder our attempts at restriction backfire into overeating and binging.
+Eventually we wear out from controlling our urges . . . and that’s when we start realizing that dieting isn’t working.

 This is what it means when we say diets don’t work.